 There is nothing wrong with weaving some of your style into your business wardrobe.
 Do you have a favorite color?
 Wear that color shirt under your suit jacket.
 Do you like sparkly things?
 Include one accessory, as long as it’s not distracting.
 Just because you’re in a stuffy courtroom doesn’t mean that your style has to be stifled.

 At the same time, people in the room should notice your intelligence before they notice what you wear.
 With that in mind, make an effort to ensure that your outfits cover you in such a way that your clothing does not distract from the points you are trying to make.
 Pantsuits and skirt suits are safe options here, along with moderately comfortable shoes.

 Wear Clothes That Fit

-While showing too much skin is distracting, wearing ill-fitting clothes is also cause for alarm when it comes to your wardrobe.
+While showing too much skin is distracting, wearing ill-fitting clothes is also cause for alarm.
 One of the most important things to remember when choosing work clothing is to make sure you’re buying what fits you—feeling good in your clothes is half the battle.